nisal-wickramage/techhunt-salary-management-2/docs/decision-log.md

 * Bootstrap was used as the UI library, instead of other popular choices such as Angular Material, Bulma, Foundation etc due to the ease of use.
 Trade-off is bootstrap depends on jquery and jquery doesn't work well with Angular since jquery directly interacts with DOM.
 * Angular style guide will be refered and tslint will be used to detect violation of guide lines. https://angular.io/guide/styleguide
+* Front end will not be unit tested due to timeline.

 https://code-maze.com/upload-files-dot-net-core-angular/